vil1/recursion-schemes-cookbook/Mu-Nu/README.md

 final case class Fix[F[_]](unfix: F[Fix[F]])
 ```

 These use “direct recursion” to show how `Fix` repeatedly nests the same functor recursively.
-But these two similar statements have quite different meanings – since Haskell is lazy by default, it’s `Fix` isn’t finitary, while Scala’s is.
+But these two similar statements have quite different meanings – since Haskell is lazy by default, its `Fix` isn’t finitary, while Scala’s is.
 So, for some pedagogical ease, the notion of least/greatest fixed points is glossed over.
 In summary – Haskell’s `Fix` is akin to `Nu`, while Scala’s is akin to `Mu`.

-You may be familiar with the phrase “ [making illegal states unrepresentable]”.
+You may be familiar with the phrase “[making illegal states unrepresentable]”.
 This is often touted as a benefit of strong type systems.
 What this generally means is having the fewest values of your type without precluding any valid ones.
 So, as a rough guideline, we should try to use `Mu` when we can, and fall back to `Nu` when we have to.

 ## When does this question come up?